Our Curriculum (Intent)

 - Respect – The curriculum actively promotes the core British values of democracy, rule of law, individual liberty and mutual respect and tolerance for those of different faiths, beliefs and sexuality.
 We understand that we are all equal and should be treated this way.
 We understand that simple acts of kindness can go a long way in our school and community.

-- Independence – The curriculum allows our students to understand that they are the driving force behind their learning journeys.Children and young people understand that they must seek out opportunities and make of those that they are offered to improve, understanding going the extra mile is the key to being successful.
+- Independence – The curriculum allows our students to understand that they are the driving force behind their learning journeys.
+Young people understand that they must seek out opportunities and make of those that they are offered to improve, understanding going the extra mile is the key to being successful.

 - Determination – Through high quality teaching and an engaging and motivating curriculum our students will develop a passion for learning.
-Our curriculum offers challenge to our students so that they have the opportunity to develop the qualities of grit, and determination when they are faced with a challenges in their learning.
+Our curriculum offers challenge to our students so that they have the opportunity to develop the qualities of grit, and determination when they are faced with a challenge in their learning.
 Their mistakes are celebrated as part of their learning journey to success.